 - AIRA: Service that connects users to trained live agents who provide digital descriptions to guide users to their destinations using a smartphone camera

-- Click & Go Wayfinding: Large tactile station environment maps on mezzanines, dozens of pre-scripted audio routes provided via the app with beacons for additional information and digital low-vision maps of routes throughout the station.
+- Click & Go Wayfinding: Large tactile station environment maps on mezzanines, dozens of pre-scripted audio routes provided via the app with beacons for additional information, and digital low-vision maps of routes throughout the station.

 Another application that has partnered with the MTA/NYCT is MagnusCards.
-This app creates custom step-by-step guides for people with cognitive needs so that they can access a wide variety of services and experiences, such as museum tours, daily hygiene, and, of course, getting from place-to-place using public transportation.
+This app creates custom step-by-step guides for people with cognitive needs so that they can access a wide variety of services and experiences, such as museum tours, daily hygiene, and, of course, getting from place to place using public transportation.
 The MTA worked with Magnusmode (the app’s parent company) to create a unique guide for the Jay Street accessible station lab.
 The app’s founder and CEO, Nadia Hamilton, joined AHRC NYC on a tour of the station in December 2019 and proudly demonstrated MagnusCards’ features.

 “I was inspired by my brother Troy, who is on the autism spectrum,” Nadia said.
 When they were growing up in Toronto, Nadia used to draw diagrams to assist Troy in getting through his daily activities; in a world with smartphones, this eventually evolved into MagnusCards, “bridging the gap from the couch to the community,” in Nadia’s words.

-Charles Umaña, Technology Deployment Specialist/Trainer, said that the MangusCards app could be featured at AHRC NYC’s monthly technology group meetings and then applied further during trips into the community.
+Charles Umaña, the Technology Deployment Specialist/Trainer, said that the MangusCards app could be featured at AHRC NYC’s monthly technology group meetings and then applied further during trips into the community.
 “I think the app can get the most exposure by using it in activities that the people we support are specifically interested in,” he said, citing money management as a key source of enthusiasm.